rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	2 0 2  / 12;
 	1 2 1

 Sharpening increases the difference between the centre pixel and it's neighbors.
 We want to sharpen small details in textures but not sharpen object edges, creating annoying lines.
-To achieve this it calculates two sharp options: It uses the two close points in the diamond FXAA uses, and calculates the difference to the current pixel for each.
-It then uses the median of zero and the two sharp options.
-It also has a hard limit on maximum change in pixel value of 10%-40% (25% at default 0.5 strength).
-It darkens pixels more than it brightens them; this looks more realistic.
+To achieve this it calculates two sharp options: It uses the two close points in the diamond FXAA uses, and calculates the difference to the current pixel for each - if both are positive or both negative then if adds them together and sharpens the texture; if the signs don't match then we have an edge and it doesn't sharpen.
+It darkens pixels more than it brightens them; this looks more realistic - the amount of brightening is automatically adjusted based on the light, so in dark areas pixels can become lighter, but it bright areas they cannot.
 FXAA is calculated before but applied after sharpening.
 If FXAA decides to smooth a pixel the maximum amount then sharpening is cancelled out completely.

 Depth of field is subtle; this implementation isn't a fancy cinematic focus effect.
-Good to enable if using strong sharpening, as it takes the edge of the background and helps emphasise the foreground.
+Good to enable if using sharpening, as it takes the edge of the background and helps emphasise the foreground.
 If DOF blur is set to zero, then it just reduces the strength of sharpening, so sharpening gradually disappears in the distance.
 If DOF blur is higher, it also blurs pixels, increasing blur with distance - at 1 pixels at maximum depth as set to the smooth value.
 The total change in each pixel is limited to 50% to reduce problems at near-to-far edges when blur is high.

 Ambient occlusion adds shade to concave areas of the scene.
 It's a screen space approximation of the amount of ambient light reaching every pixel.
 It uses the depth buffer generated by the rasterisation process.
 Without ambient occlusion everything looks flat.
 However, ambient occlusion should be subtle and not be overdone.
 Have a look around in the real world - the bright white objects with deep shading you see in research papers just aren't realistic.
 If you're seeing black shade on bright objects, or if you can't see details in dark scenes then it's too much.
 However, exagerating it just a little bit compared to the real-world is good - it's another depth clue for your brain and makes the flat image on the flat screen look more 3D.